-As per the revised Circular, all lenders must put in place a Board approved policy for the resolution of the stressed assets including the timelines for resolution referred to as the Resolution Plan ('RP').
+As per the revised Circular (weblink), all lenders must put in place a board approved policy for the resolution of the stressed assets including the timelines for resolution referred to as the Resolution Plan ('RP').
 The Circular inter-alia includes:

-- RPs involving restructuring / change in ownership in respect of 'large' accounts (i.e., accounts where the aggregate exposure of lenders is ₹ 1 billion and above), shall require independent credit evaluation (ICE) of the residual debt by credit rating agencies (CRAs) specifically authorised by the Reserve Bank for this purpose. - Accounts with aggregate exposure of ₹ 5 billion and above shall require two such ICEs, others shall require one ICE. - Pricing of Equity shares in case of conversion of debt into equity shall be lower of the following: - Volume weighted average price Market Price method; or - o Book Value method - In case the latest audited balance sheet is not available the shares are to be collectively valued at Re.1 per company.
+- RPs involving restructuring / change in ownership in respect of 'large' accounts (i.e., accounts where the aggregate exposure of lenders is ₹ 1 billion and above), shall require independent credit evaluation (ICE) of the residual debt by credit rating agencies (CRAs) specifically authorised by the Reserve Bank for this purpose. - Accounts with aggregate exposure of ₹ 5 billion and above shall require two such ICEs, others shall require one ICE. - Pricing of Equity shares in case of conversion of debt into equity shall be lower of the following: - ➤ Lower of the average of the weekly high and low of the volume weighted average price market price for 26 weeks or 2 weeks preceding the 'reference date'; or - Book Value method calculated from the latest audited balance sheet the date of which should not precede the date of restructuring by more than 18 months - In case the latest audited balance sheet is not available the shares are to be collectively valued at ₹ 1 per company.